Compact Moduli Spaces of Del Pezzo Surfaces and K\"ahler-Einstein metrics: Algebro-geometric properties of log Del Pezzo surfaces

 \begin{lem} The action of $\Aut^0(X_1^T)$ on $\Def(X_1^T)$ is given by

 \end{lem} \end{exa} From Lemma \ref{local-global} we have a linear action of a group $\Aut(X)$ on $\Def(X)$.
 If $\Aut(X)$ is reductive (for example, when $X$ admits a K\"ahler-Einstein metric, by Matsushima's theorem \cite{Matsu}), one can take a GIT quotient $\Def(X)//\Aut(X)$.
-By general theory the GIT on $\Kur(X)$ is equivalent to that on $\Def(X)$, and $\Kur(X)//\Aut(X)$ parametrizes local deformations of $X$ that are represented by polystable points in $\Kur(X)$.
-This can be viewed as a ``local" coarse moduli space of $\Q$-Gorenstein deformations of $X$.
+So we are in the situation of the remark after Lemma 3.6, and locally analytically this can be viewed as a ``local" coarse moduli space of $\Q$-Gorenstein deformations of $X$.
 The following lemma provides a more precise link between the Gromov-Hausdorff convergence and algebraic geometry.